The Science Academy of South Texas: Awards and recognition

 In the 2012 issue of the U.S. News & World Report, The Science Academy ranked at number 48.
 Med High and BETA ranked at 104th and 245th respectively.
 SciTech's Advanced Placement (AP) exam passing rate was at 44%.
 BETA had a passing rate of 15%, and Med High had a passing rate of 27%.

 In the 2014 issue of the U.S. News & World Report, The Science Academy ranked at number 38 in the nation.

 In 2018, it was placed at 13th for Best Public High Schools in Texas and 1st in the Rio Grande Valley.

 In 2019, The Science Academy received the PLTW Distinguished High School award.
 Only 9 out of 1,624 schools in Texas received this prestigious award.

+In 2026, Science Academy of south Texas ISD was recognized by Apple by being recognized as an Apple Distinguished School for 2026-2029 for inspiring, imagining, and impacting teaching and learning schoolwide through continuous innovation.

 Extracurricular activities

 SciTech has numerous extracurricular organizations including but not limited to: